Derived Palintiple Families and Their Palinomials

-Any $(n,b)$-palintiple for which the Young graph $Y(n,b)$ is isomorphic to $Y(9,10)$ (named the ``1089 graph'' by Sloane \cite{sloane}) shall for the remainder of this article be called a \emph{1089 palintiple}.
+Any $(n,b)$-palintiple for which the Young graph, $Y(n,b)$, is isomorphic to $Y(9,10)$ (called a ``1089 graph'' by Sloane \cite{sloane}) shall for the remainder of this article be called a \emph{1089 palintiple}.
 Moreover, the family of palintiples derived from 1089 palintiples shall, for the purpose of less cumbersome exposition, be called \textit{Hoey} \footnote{In honor of D. J. Hoey, to whose memory we dedicate this work.} palintiples.